|

 Overview

-on my Planning page where each phase comprises of a
+on my Planning page, where each phase comprises a

 training progress.
-The aim of the 4 week cycle is to build the athlete up to a
+The four-week cycles aim to build the athlete up to a

-level of fitness (3 weeks), allow a recovery (1 week), build you up to higher
+level of fitness (3 weeks), allow a recovery (1 week), build you up to a higher

 Coaching Points